sun-huangqingbo/multiplexed-image-annotator/README.md

 - **Confidence**: The threshold for determining the validity of a cell type prediction.
 If the confidence is lower than this value, the model will classify the cell as "Others."
 The default value is `0.3`.
 Higher values will result in more "Others" annotations rather than valid cell types.
 - **Cell Size**: The estimated cell size in pixels for the query image.
 - **Cell Type-Specific Confidence**: Allows for setting confidence thresholds for individual cell types rather than using a unified value.
 This parameter should be edited directly in the `hyperparameter.json` file and selected in the user interface.
+- **min cells** Minimal number of cells in a group for that group to be considered a new cell type.
+Set it to `-1` to disable the new cell type clustering.
+- **n regions** Number of tissue compartment regions to be identified.

 All hyperparameters can be pre-determined and saved in the `hyperparameter.json` file.
 Select this file when using the plugin without re-entering it.